vrodrille/DSMRWeb/README.md

 - getGeneratorParams.
 Sends an API request to get the parameters of the generator selected by the user.
 - launchExperiment.
 Sends an API request to run an algorithm and the data generator script with the given parameters.
 - checkAlgorithmRunning.
 Sends an API requests to check if there's an experiment being made.
-- downloadExperimentsResults.
-Sends an API request to download the experiment's results selected by the user and another one to delete the zip file generated on the server side once the download has finished.

 ### Back-end